openmc-dev/openmc/docs/source/methods/physics.rst

 be tempted to simply sample a Maxwellian distribution for the velocity of the target nuclide.
-Careful inspection of equation :eq:`freegas1` however tells us that target velocities that produce relative velocities which correspond to high cross sections will have a greater contribution to the effection reaction rate.
+Careful inspection of equation :eq:`freegas1` however tells us that target velocities that produce relative velocities which correspond to high cross sections will have a greater contribution to the effective reaction rate.
 This is most important when the velocity of the incoming neutron is close to a resonance.
-For example, if the neutron's velocity corresponds to a trough in a resonance elastic scattering cross-section, a very small target velocity can cause the relative velocity to correpond to the peak of the resonance, thus making a disproportionate contribution to the reaction rate.
+For example, if the neutron's velocity corresponds to a trough in a resonance elastic scattering cross-section, a very small target velocity can cause the relative velocity to correspond to the peak of the resonance, thus making a disproportionate contribution to the reaction rate.
 The conclusion is that if we are to sample a target velocity in the Monte Carlo code, it must be done in such a way that preserves the thermally-averaged reaction rate as per